privacyrespected/Alpha/SECURITY.md

 | V1  | :x:                |
 ## Reporting a Vulnerability

-Please start an issue in github
+Please report any vulnerability to issues on this github repository